njgit/App-Pipeline-Lite/README.md

 plite vsc --editor vim
 ```
 where vim could be replaced with your favourite editor.
 This will open a config file with one line,
-showing you the config file, which contains one setting - the config variable editor set to the current editor.
+showing you the config file, which contains one setting - the config variable "editor" set to the current editor.

 Add the following line to set the dispatcher